jasielmacedo/steam-microtransaction-api/README.md

 - To test if everything is working, just run `npm run test`
 - And to start the application simply run `npm start`

+## List of Products

+To prevent users from sending arbitrary amount for products there is a file called products.json on the `src/`

+Don't fortget to replace the id and amount according with your list of products.

 #### Confusion about WEBKEY API generation for Steam In-app purchases

 STEAM has two webkeys but to use in Purchases and API in-game, follow the instruction below: